 Maps & Navigation

-This is another area where the Edge 550 has an edge.
+The Edge 550 has an advantage in navigation.
 Its navigation is simply more detailed and provides more granular instructions than BOLT 3.
-Neither head unit is ideal for navigation, as they don’t have a touchscreen, so browsing maps is a pain.
+Neither head unit is ideal for navigation, as they don’t have a touchscreen, so browsing maps is cumbersome.
 Although Garmin is in a league of its own for navigation, what bothers me is the size of the map regions.
-Downloading gigabytes of data to update maps for a specific country is unfortunate.
+Downloading gigabytes of data to update maps for a specific country is inconvenient.
 Wahoo lets you select countries so that you can complete the update in minutes, for example, before your next vacation.

 Winner: Edge 550